alexander-zuev/kollektiv-mcp/docs/workers-oauth-provider/README.md

     // The `this.env.OAUTH_PROVIDER` is available just like in the default handler.
     //
     // The `this.ctx.props` property contains the `props` value that was passed to
-    // `env.OAUTH_PROVIDER.completeAuthorization()` during the authorization flow that authorized this client. fetch(request: Request) {
+    // `env.OAUTH_PROVIDER.completeAuthorization()` during the authorization flow that authorized this http-client. fetch(request: Request) {
         // The application can implement its API endpoints like normal.
 This app implements a single
-        // endpoint, `/api-client/whoami`, which returns the user's authenticated identity.
+        // endpoint, `/api-http-client/whoami`, which returns the user's authenticated identity.

         let url = new URL(request.url);
         if (url.pathname == "/api-client/whoami") {